 sudo chgrp -R debian-transmission /var/www/html/transmission sudo chmod -R 775 /var/www/html/transmission

 Step 4.
 Configure Transmission.

 The configuration file is easy to understand.
 Here is my sample configuration:

 #sudo nano /etc/transmission-daemon/settings.json "download-dir": "/var/www/html/trasmission/completed", ... "incomplete-dir": "/var/www/html/trasmission/incomplete", "incomplete-dir-enabled": true, ... "rpc-authentication-required": true, "rpc-bind-address": "0.0.0.0", "rpc-enabled": true, "rpc-password": "password", "rpc-port": 9091, "rpc-username": "username", "rpc-whitelist": "127.0.0.1,*.*.*.*", "rpc-whitelist-enabled": true, ... "umask": 2, ... "watch-dir": "/media/datadrive/downloads", "watch-dir-enabled": true

 sudo service transmission-daemon start

 Congratulations!
-You have successfully installed transmission.
-Thanks for using this tutorial for installing Transmission BitTorrent Client in Ubuntu 14.04 system.
-For additional help or useful information, we recommend you to check the official transmission website.
+You have successfully installed the transmission.
+Thanks for using this tutorial for installing the Transmission BitTorrent Client in Ubuntu 14.04 system.
+For additional help or useful information, we recommend you check the official transmission website.